-If you are actively looking for a new role and are wondering if a headhunter could help you in your job search process, a little bit of research needs to be done before moving forward with contacting all headhunting firms you can find on Google or LinkedIn.
+If you are actively looking for a new regulatory role and are wondering if a compliance headhunter could help you in your job search process, a little bit of research needs to be done before moving forward with contacting all compliance headhunting firms you can find on Google or LinkedIn.

-Headhunters aren’t considered the same as recruiters in the recruitment industry, which is crucial to understand if you are wondering if a headhunter can help you get your next job.
+Headhunters aren’t considered the same as recruiters in the compliance recruitment industry, which is crucial to understand if you are wondering if a compliance headhunter can help you get your next job.

 What sort of job are you looking for?

-Headhunters usually work in what is called ‘executive’ recruitment, meaning they are typically searching for senior candidates in “hard-to-fill” roles.
-Therefore, if you are applying for an entry-level role, it is usually better to employ other job searching strategies: looking at vacancies on specific job boards, contacting recruitment firms that specialise in your field, or even do a little research on Google Jobs or LinkedIn.
+Compliance headhunters usually work in what is called ‘executive’ recruitment, meaning they are typically searching for senior candidates in “hard-to-fill” roles.
+Therefore, if you are applying for an entry-level role, it is usually better to employ other job searching strategies: looking at vacancies on specific job boards, contacting specialist compliance recruitment firms such as Rutherford, or even do a little research on Google Jobs or LinkedIn.

 If you’ve engaged an education recruiter to help try and get you into the stockbroking game, then you may have strayed off the path somewhere.